kamaljitdevnagri/devnagri_docs.github.io/guide/Platform.md

 or

-Transltor can Reject the order aswell.
+Translator can Reject the order as well.
 After rejecting, that order will not reflect to translator.

 4. Active Jobs: All the accepted orders will be displayed on Active jobs screen.